Prashant-JT/MonitoringFileChanges/README.md

 # MonitoringFileChanges
-The purpose is to monitor the contents of the directories where the system programs (/bin, /usr/bin, /sbin/, /usr/sbin).
+The purpose is to monitor the contents of the directories /bin, /usr/bin, /sbin/, /usr/sbin.
 It's about checking if there are changes in those directories respect to the original backup if the option "-l" is not specified in the script "compare_snapshot.sh".
 This verification allows you plan to do it periodically, for example once a week.